andrea-cuttone/geoplotlib/README.md

 geoplotlib is a python toolbox for visualizing geographical data and making maps

 # A first example
-To produce a dot density map:
+To produce a dot map:

 ```python
 data = read_csv('data/bus.csv')